Stroke Recovery: How to Walk Again with Confidence

 -

-Physical Health: Walking improves cardiovascular health, strengthens muscles, and enhances balance and coordination.
-It also helps prevent secondary complications like blood clots, muscle atrophy, and joint stiffness.
+Physical Health: Moving regularly boosts heart health, builds muscle strength, and improves balance and coordination.
+It also helps prevent issues like blood clots, muscle loss, and stiff joints.

 Mental Health: Taking a walk can lift spirits, ease anxiety, and help fight feelings of isolation or depression that often come during the healing process.